ayusharma03/accident_eye/README.md

 # Accident Detection Application 🚗💥

+# camera live feed is working properly, if not check camera port number in the code and change that

 Welcome to the **Accident Detection Application**!
 This application uses YOLO (You Only Look Once) for detecting accidents in images and live camera feeds.
 Below is a detailed overview of the application, its features, and how to use it.

 ## Table of Contents 📑